How to Ensure You Never Run Out Of Money After Retirement

 Emergencies never announce themselves.
 A sudden expense may dent your financial plan.
 It’s always better to be prepared for such scenarios.
 Build a highly liquid emergency fund that you can withdraw whenever needed.

-With a 6% inflation rate, today’s INR 50,000 monthly expense would be INR 1,60,000 after 20 years.
+Inflation is inevitable.
+Today’s INR 50,000 monthly expense would be INR 1,60,000 after 20 years with a 6% inflation rate.
 You will need more money to continue or upgrade your lifestyle after retirement.
-Therefore, always consider the inflation rate while planning your financial goals.
+You can’t avoid inflation but you can certainly surpass it by optimizing your portfolio.

 While planning retirement, keep your short, medium, and long-term goals in mind.
 Goals are essentially your expenses.
 Let’s say your monthly expenses after retirement are INR 2,00,000.
 To plan expenses for the next 3 years, you’ll need INR 7,200,000 kept in liquid assets for easy withdrawals.
 The rest of your retirement corpus can be invested as per your expenses in the next 5 to 6 years or even longer as per your financial plan.